palvindersander/youtube-transcript-mcp/docs/developer_guide.md

 ### Chapter Markers Extraction

-One of the more complex new features is the extraction of chapter markers from YouTube videos:
+One of the more complex features is the extraction of chapter markers from YouTube videos:

 1. **Multiple Extraction Methods**
    - YouTube doesn't provide a dedicated API for chapters